 There is an urgent and sizable need for new approaches to meet increasing global demand for seafood, and alternative seafood is well poised to meet that demand.
-However, as the alternative protein industry continues to grow, with plant-based retail sales reaching $7 million in 2020, alternative seafood remains a significant white space.
+However, as the alternative protein industry continues to grow, with plant-based retail sales reaching $7 billion in 2020, alternative seafood remains a significant white space.

 To date, little research has been conducted on consumer attitudes towards alternative seafood.
 To fill this gap, GFI partnered with consumer insights and brand strategy firm, Kelton Global, to determine U.S. consumer needs, preferences, and motivations as they relate to choosing alternative seafood.
 This study surveyed 2,500 U.S. residents ages 18 to 65, with the sample reflecting nationwide population demographics.
 The results illustrate which consumers are interested in alternative seafood and why, offering key insights for industry players to better appeal to potential consumers and propel the entire industry forward.

 Alternative seafood is well positioned to appeal to general consumers